 For the 2016-17 academic year (the academic year begins in May), our prices per credit hour range from \$355 to \$470 for undergraduate online and professional studies courses, \$330 to \$630 for graduate online courses, \$640 for doctoral online programs, and \$688 for undergraduate courses for ground students.
 For our active duty military and active reserve online and professional studies students, our prices per credit hour are \$250 for undergraduate, \$400 for graduate courses and \$608 for doctoral courses.
 The overall price of each course varies based upon the number of credit hours per course (with most courses representing four credit hours), the degree level of the program, and the discipline.
 In addition, we charge a fixed \$8,250 "block tuition" for undergraduate ground students taking between 12 and 18 credit hours per semester, with an additional \$688 per credit hour for credits in excess of 18.
 A traditional undergraduate degree typically requires a minimum of 120 credit hours.
-The minimum number of credit hours required for a master's degree and overall cost for such a degree varies by program, although such programs typically require approximately 36 credit hours.
+The minimum number of credit hours.
 The doctoral program requires approximately 60 credit hours and on average, doctoral students who graduated during the 2014-2015 academic year required 5.25 dissertation continuation courses to complete their degree.
 The University did not raise tuition in any of our programs for our 2016-2017 academic year and has not raised tuition for its traditional ground programs in eight years.